 - Which pan should you use to brown butter? – Make sure to brown your butter in a light colored pan so you can see the color of the butter as it browns.
 This helps to prevent you from burning the butter.

-Rest the dough at room temperature for 30 minutes – Resting the dough allows the liquid in the dough to distribute throughout and ensures the cookie bakes more evenly.
+- Rest the dough in the fridge for 30 minutes – Resting the dough allows the liquid to distribute throughout the dough and ensure the cookie bakes more evenly.

 - Storing cookie dough – Freeze cookie dough for safe storage and pull out in case of cookie emergencies.
 You don’t need to thaw them out before baking.
 Simply put them on a baking sheet and throw them in the oven.